 WordPress comes with two default types of content called posts and sites.
 Posts are part of the blog and appear in reverse chronological order (newer items displayed first).

 By default, WordPress can view your blog posts on the front page of your website.
-You can change that, and make WordPress show any page as the front page of your website (we’ll show you how to do that later in this guide).
+You may modify it, and we’ll show you how to do it later in this book, so that WordPress displays any page as the front page of your website.

 You can set up a separate page for your blog or news section.
 In reality, you can build a website without a blog section at all.